- There are reported to be over 80 trace minerals in this salt, all of which are minerals found naturally in this seawater.

 ZNaturalFoods.com offers our Alaea Hawaiian Salt packaged in airtight stand-up, resealable foil pouches for optimum freshness.

-Once opened, just push the air out of the pouch before resealing it in order to preserve maximum potency.
+Once opened, push the air out of the pouch before resealing it to preserve maximum potency.
 Keep your Alaea Hawaiian Salt in a cool, dark, dry place.

 About Z Natural Foods

 Please go here to learn more about Z Natural Foods and discover the important steps we take to bring you fresh, quality nutrition.

 Need to order a large quantity of our products?
 We’d be happy to help!
 Please contact our Bulk department to discuss the details.